 b.
 Variances or exceptions to the brucellosis testing requirements may be considered on an individual basis by the administrator, based upon a brucellosis herd management plan.
 (3-31-22)

 03. Permit Required for Movement Out of the DSA.
-In addition to the above testing requirements and prior to movement, all persons transporting Test Eligible cattle or domestic bison from within the DSA to a location outside the DSA, shall be required to obtain a movement permit via telephone from the Division of Animal Industries at least twenty-four (24) hours in advance.
-(3-31-22)
+In addition to the above testing requirements and prior to movement, all persons transporting Test Eligible cattle or domestic bison from within the DSA to a location outside the DSA, shall be required to obtain a movement permit via electronic submission on an approved form from the Division of Animal Industries at least twenty-four (24) hours in advance.
+The permit will be valid for fifteen (15) days from issuance.

-a.
-Telephone Requests.
-DSA movement permits may be requested by telephone at (208) 332-8540 or facsimile at (208) 334-4062.
-(3-31-22)

-b.
-Contents of a Permit Request.
-The request for a movement permit shall include the following information: (3-31-22)

-i.
-Name and address of the consignor and consignee; (3-31-22)

-ii.
-Number and kind of animals; (3-31-22)

-iii.
-Origin of shipment; (3-31-22)

-iv.
-Final destination; and (3-31-22)

-v.
-Date of required brucellosis test.
-(3-31-22)

-c.
-Period of Validity.
-Permits shall be valid for no longer than fifteen (15) days from the date of issuance unless otherwise specified.
 (3-31-22)

 d.
 Penalties.
 Any person that fails to obtain a permit prior to movement of cattle out of the DSA may be assessed penalties pursuant to Section 990 of this rule.
 (3-31-22)